-Products containing clindamycin or erythromycin (Benzaclin, Duac, Cleocin T, Clindagel, Clindareach, Evoclin, Ziana) are contraindicated in patients with a history of regional enteritis, ulcerative colitis, or antibiotic-associated colitis.
-Sulfacetamide (Klaron) is contraindicated in patients with hypersensitivity to sulfonamides.
+Products containing clindamycin or erythromycin (Acanya, Benzaclin, Benzamycin Pak, Duac CS, Cleocin T, Clindagel, Clindareach, Evoclin, Ziana) are contraindicated in patients with a history of regional enteritis, ulcerative colitis, or antibiotic-associated colitis.
+Sulfacetamide (Klaron, Clarifoam EF) is contraindicated in patients with hypersensitivity to sulfonamides.
+Sodium sulfacetamide/sulfur is not to be used by patients with kidney disease.
 Tazarotene (Tazorac) is contraindicated in pregnant women or women who may become pregnant.